kubernetes-hy/kubernetes-hy.github.io/data/part-0/index.md

 This course has a Discord group where we discuss everything about the course.
 Support is available almost 24/7, with discussion being in both English and Finnish.

-Join our DevOps with Kubernetes Discord group: <https://study.cs.helsinki.fi/discord/join/kubernetes>.
+Join our DevOps with Kubernetes Discord channel: <https://study.cs.helsinki.fi/discord/join/kubernetes>.

 **All** inappropriate, degrading or discriminating comments on the channel are prohibited and will lead to action taken against the commenter.